BackofenLab/Cherri/README.md

 conda 4.10.3
 ```

-### Install Cherri Conda package **not woring jet**
+### Install CheRRI Conda package **not working jet**

-Cherri is available as a Conda package [here](https://anaconda.org/bioconda/).
+CheRRI is available as a Conda package [here](https://anaconda.org/bioconda/).

-We recommend to create a new Conda environment inside which we will then install cherri:
+We recommend to create a new Conda environment inside which we will then install CheRRI:

 ```
 conda create -n cherri python=3.8 cherri -c conda-forge -c bioconda